dbridg15/CMEECoursework/CMEEMiniProject/README.md

 ## How to run

-To run the entire project enter the Code directory and execute the 'run_project.sh' file.
+To run the entire project with default parameters (see below) execute the 'run_project.sh' file from the Code directory.

 	bash run_project.sh

 This take approximately X minutes to run.
 Once complete the Results directory will populate (see below) and a pdf of the project report will be produced within the CMEEMiniProject directory.

+To run the project with chosen parameters execute each script separately as below.

+	python3 sort_data.py

+	python3 NLLS.py

+	Rscript plots.R

+	Rscript compare.R

 ##File Structure